DarioBianco/notes/Web Development - Angela Yu.md

 npm i nodemon
 ```

-Run index.js with nodemon using the package's path within the project.
+Run index.js with nodemon using the package's path within the project (so that you don't need to install nodemon globally)

 ```console
 node node_modules/nodemon/bin/nodemon.js index.js